richardARPANET/nginx-access-log-parser/README.md

 NGINX access log parser
 ================================

 This python script parses an NGINX access log and counts the total occurrences of a chosen item within the logs.
-In the example.log it processes the requested file, this can be changes to any other segment of the log.
+In the example.log it processes the "requested file/page" segment, this can be changed to any other segment of the log.

 The output is useful when serving media assets as you can serve assets from source and calculate view counts periodically from the NGINX logs using this parser.